hhhuangqiong/MPS/docs/ARCHITECTURE.md

 An open source BPMN engine that conforms to BPMN 2.0 standard.
 The engine runs with a given .bpmn and triggers and the corresponding provision task to do the provisioning.
-See https://github.com/e2ebridge/bpmn for details.
+See [BPMN Guide](BPMN_GUIDE.md) and https://github.com/e2ebridge/bpmn for details.

 ## Identity Access Management